wangonya/wangonya.com/content/blog/pytest-capture-print.md

 connections where, in addition to other tests, I want to make sure I see that \"Database connection successful\" message.

-Let\'s demonstrate with a simple example:
+Let's demonstrate with a simple example:

 ```python
 def add_numbers(num1, num2):